asdfjkl/ctegaki-lib/README.md

 # Introduction

-cTegaki is a simple, yet powerful Japanese online handwriting recognition engine.
+ctegaki is a simple, yet powerful Japanese online handwriting recognition engine.

 Here online means "recognize as you write", as